-Throughout the year, School of Rock offers music camps and workshops perfect for musicians of all skill levels who play guitar, bass, drums, keyboard, and vocals.
+Throughout the year, School of Rock offers music camps and workshops perfect for adults and children of all skill levels who play guitar, bass, drums, keyboard, and vocals.

+You might be wondering, "What does School of Rock do?"
+A School of Rock music camp is a perfect introduction to our performance-based approach to music education.
 School of Rock's music camps offer an incredible selection of experiences from beginner music camps to intermediate and advanced sessions.
-Our music camps often include performance boot camps, artist-themed camps, songwriting and recording, and more—there's a camp for every interest and skill level.
-Most music camps end with an epic live rock show performed by the campers.
+Our music camps often include performance boot camps, a guitar camp experience, artist-themed camps, songwriting and recording, and more—there's a camp for every interest and skill level.
+As an added bonus, most music camps end with an epic live rock show performed by the campers.
 Check the School of Rock location closest to you for upcoming music camps and clinics that teach students not only how to play music, but also music theory, songwriting, and Rock 'n' Roll appreciation.

 Many School of Rock locations offer music camps for preschoolers that are geared toward creating a fun and constructive experience for kids.
 Every music camp instills the basics and an appreciation for music that leaves a lasting impression on your preschooler.

 School of Rock music camps are scheduled around local schools' vacations and breaks.
-Our music camps fill your child's day with learning how to play music, working as a team, and more in an awesome music experience.
+Each music camp fills your child's day as they learn how to play music, work as a team, and more in an awesome, one-of-a-kind music experience.

 School of Rock gives teens a music camp experience they'll never forget.
-In our music camps, students pick up instruments and start playing as a band, ultimately ending the music camp by performing a live show for their friends and families.
+In our music camps for teens, students pick up instruments and start playing as a band, ultimately ending the music camp by performing a live show for their friends and families.

 Music camps aren't just for kids.
 Some School of Rock locations also offer music camps for adults who want a chance to let loose and play music in a band.
 Adults of every age and skill level are given instruction and rehearsal time, and offered the chance to perform live after every camp session.